CreArts-Community/CreArts-Discord/readme.md

 ### Updating

-to update the theme use this command:
+To update the theme use this command:

 ```
 cd powercord/src/Powercord/themes && git pull